Victor Caratini Player Props: Brewers vs. Braves

 Victor Caratini At The Plate

-- Caratini is batting .248 with five home runs and 15 walks.
+- Caratini is hitting .240 with five home runs and 15 walks.

-- Caratini has reached base via a hit in 19 games this season (of 36 played), and had multiple hits in seven of those games.

-- Looking at the 36 games he has played this season, he's hit a home run in five of them (13.9%), and in 3.7% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.